Pocket God (comics): Booga

-Booga is a constantly aggravated pygmy, showing the most difference in appearance than in the game.
-Instead of wearing a grass skirt/kilt, he wears a type of cloth, possibly a rag, and instead of the normal, 'dog bone', he wears a type of horn to hold up his hair.
-He is unshaven, unclean, and has a tattoo on his right arm of a bone.
+Booga is a constantly aggravated pygmy who is unshaven, unclean, and has a tattoo on his right arm of a bone.
 He is not easily distracted, and is immediately negative to most circumstances, such as when Dooby says, 'If it's meant to be, it's meant to be', after the gem is discoloured, Booga then proceeds to yell 'Bull shark!' (to avoid the use of profane language).
-While Booga agrees that Ooga is a monster, he states in A Tale of Two Pygmies that he would rather be led by Ooga; mainly because he has increased charisma and doesn't talk as much as Klik.
+While Booga agrees that Ooga is a monster, he states in A Tale of Two Pygmies that he would rather be led by Ooga; mainly because he has increased charisma and does not talk as much as Klik.

 Female Tribe

 In the eighth comic, the end of the "Tale of Two Pygmies" story arc, the first female pygmy, Sun, was introduced.
 She hinted towards the rest of her tribe, which is essentially the male tribe's female counterparts, with some changes.
 The tribe was introduced one at a time at first, but the remaining three were shown all at once.
 The arrival of female pygmies sparked romance, arguments, and even eventually led to Nooby abandoning the tribe, only to return in the same issue.